Patrick Hall, Geoff Dyer, Todd Jenkins and Sam Field

 Artist Talks and NEXT

-Patrick Hall will be at the fair from Thursday to Sunday to talk directly to collectors.
-He will also be conducting an artist talks on our booth, Saturday and Sunday, time to be confirmed.
-Patrick will also be a speaker on the Tasmanian Creatives Panel, presented by Arts Tasmania as part of Talk Contemporary.
+Patrick Hall will be conducting two artist talks on our booth, Saturday and Sunday, time to be confirmed.
+Patrick will be discussing first-hand the ideas behind his work, with the opportunity for a question and answer session.
+Patrick will also be a speaker on the Tasmanian Creatives Panel, presented by Arts Tasmania as part of Talk Contemporary, Saturday 14 September 4-5pm.
 Patrick will be discussing how the changing artistic landscape of Tasmania is influencing his practice, alongside artists Fiona Hall and Julie Gough, as well as Michael Bugelli (gallerist), Analiese Gregory (Head Chef and owner of Franklin), moderated by Jarrod Rawlins (curator MONA).
-Saturday 14 September 4-5pm.

-Young emerging photographer Micheila Petersfield will be represented with her signature work ‘Bang Bang’ at the Sydney Contemporary NEXT.
-This is a new dynamic platform for emerging artists, which will be located in the Sydney Contemporary Café, Bay 21.
+Young emerging photographer Micheila Petersfield will also be represented at Sydney Contemporary NEXT, with her signature work ‘Bang Bang’.
+This is a new dynamic platform for a curated selection of fifty emerging artists, which will be located at Sydney Contemporary, Bay 21.

 Click here to register your interest for artists being exhibited at Sydney Contemporary.

 For more information about Sydney Contemporary Art Fair, including ticket sales, please click image below.